-Our data team conducts innovative research and analysis that directly informs city policy and guides public health decisions.
+The Public Health Data Lab at Get Healthy Philly conducts innovative research and analysis that directly informs city policy and guides public health decisions.
 We provide the evidence base to answer questions like: Why do some neighborhoods have higher rates of cancer mortality than others?
-Are smoking rates affected by regulations on tobacco retailers?
-How should we evaluate Philadelphia’s recent sodium labeling law?
+Will restrictions on the sale of certain tobacco products reduce the rate of teen vaping in Philadelphia?
 What policies or programs have worked to reduce gun violence in other communities, and could they work in Philadelphia?

 - Develops and fields data collection efforts, including surveys

 - Performs regular data matches between health-related data sources

 - Guides research projects through Institutional Review Board approval

 - Collaborates with academic, medical, and policy partners